Save Big With Bulk Discounts

 Finally, a ready to use core set of chasing tools, designed by a professional chaser is available through a top tool distributor.
 For years students and professionals have gone without an accessible source for ready to use chasing tools.
 Best accounts of the last time a set of this type was available commercially indicate the mid 19th century.

 Nechamkin Chasing Tools are formed from W1 tool steel with tips heat treated in a controlled environment to ensure consistent Rockwell hardness.
 The 4.25” (108 mm) long shanks are square for precision and control superior to that of round.
 They have chamfered corners and a satin finish for comfort in hand.
 Each chasing tool is numbered for easy identification.
 All tool faces are precisely shaped and polished in a manner which allows them to travel smoothly across metalwork.
 For excellent sight down to the working face, tapers are long and balanced.
-The durable stainless steel container, an added value, is designed with room for augmentation of your tool set and has a non-marking Delrin™ lid and bottom.

 These tools are made to very precise specifications within extremely close tolerances.
 They are expertly crafted for grace and balance.
 I personally final polish and inspect each one.
 A substandard tool will never leave my workbench."
 Liza Nechamkin